hoaraujerome/k8s_cluster_from_scratch/README.md

 ## Project Status

-This project is a work in progress and is actively maintained.
+This project is **done** and has been completed successfully as a learning project.
+It is no longer maintained.